Frequently Asked Questions

 The best type of security cameras for your specific business depends on the environment the cameras will be in and your expectations for the video they will be recording.
 That being said, there are generally two considerations that will help answer the question of "what's the best type of security camera for my business" and those are how harsh is the environment and how much video detail (resolution) do I need to see.
 If the environment is very harsh on account of the heat, cold, rain, or even the potential for vandalism or an explosion, then choosing the best camera will start with choosing the most appropriate camera housing to survive given those factors.
 The second factor, as mentioned before, is the amount of detail you need to have from any given camera.
 For example, if your goal is to watch over a very large outdoor parking lot, you may decide the best camera is one with a wide-angle lens and a very high resolution, such as 8-megapixels.
 Conversely, if you want to get a good face shot of people entering your building, you may decide the best camera has a lens with more zoom and a resolution in the 2-megapixel range.
 When you consider both factors you will then be able to easily narrow down what the best security camera will be for any given application.

 Certain security cameras do better in certain environments than others and to make sure you choose the right camera for the right job you need to first look at your expectations and then your budget.
 With security cameras, you're free to choose the best features and capabilities that today's best technology can offer.
 The catch is, the cameras will be priced accordingly.
-For example, it's not reasonable to expect an entry-level camera to survive long in an environment that's constantly exposed to a hot dusty environment nor is it reasonable to expect it will give a good picture at 7:00 am if it's facing directly into the rising sun.
+For example, it's not reasonable to expect an entry-level camera to survive long in an environment that's constantly exposed to a hot dusty weather conditions nor is it reasonable to expect it will give a good picture at 7:00 am if it's facing directly into the rising sun.
 However, once you understand the environment and the expectations, it's always possible to choose a security camera that will do better than another, given it's within your budget.
 Pro Tip - If after discussing your expectations a security camera asks about your budget, give them an honest answer, as an honest company will use that information to get you the best camera possible within that constraint.

 A completely wireless security camera needs two things, an internal power source, and either an internal video storage device or built-in WiFi / Bluetooth.
-An example of such a completely wireless camera would be a "trail camera" or "game camera" sold at a sporting good store.
+An example of such a completely wireless camera would be a "trail camera" or "game camera" sold at a sporting goods store.
 Completely wireless security cameras are not, however, common in business applications.

 Different security camera brands are able to be "mixed and matched", with varying degrees of "success" given the cameras are all ONVIF (Open Network Video Interface Forum) compatible.
 The mission of ONVIF is to provide and promote standardized interfaces for effective interoperability of IP-based physical security products.
 However, this is no easy or simple task and with many compatibility issues to consider, such as plug and play, video streaming, installation, storage and retrieval, etc. So, you should really give serious consideration as to why you want to mix and match brands of security cameras and if the rewards are worth the costs.
-If however mixing brands of cameras is a must, keep your expectations low and be ready for the issues and shortcomings that will come from running mixed brands of security cameras on the same system.
+If, however, mixing brands of cameras is a must, keep your expectations low and be ready for the issues and shortcomings that will come from running mixed brands of security cameras on the same system.

-A professional-grade security camera from a manufacturer like Uniview, Axix, GeoVision, etc should be expected to last between four to eight years.
+A professional-grade security camera from a manufacturer like Uniview, Axix, GeoVision, should be expected to last between four to eight years.
 Security cameras that are indoors should be expected to last longer than cameras installed outdoors and security cameras that are properly installed and protected from electrical surges would also be expected to have a longer lifespan.
 Pro Tip - All electronics will fail.
 Be sure to source your security cameras from a dependable supplier who will be there when they do.

 There are countless brands of security cameras on the market today, and way too many to mention here.
 There are also many well-known names in the industry whose products are relabeled from low-end Chinese manufacturers.
 The important thing to remember when deciding what brand of a security camera is right for you is that quality security cameras, like any quality product, will demand a premium price.
 Secondly, it's worth noting that the brand of the camera is secondary to the service and support you will receive over the life of your entire security camera system from a trusted system integrator.
-Pro Tip - First find a trusted security camera system integrator and then choose the most appropriate brand from their lineup that fits your need and your budget.
+Pro Tip - First, find a trusted security camera system integrator and then choose the most appropriate brand from their lineup that fits your need and your budget.

 While offering many of the same features and functionality, such as Wide Dynamic Range (WDR), Infrared (IR) ranges, IP ratings, low light ratings, plug and play features, ease of use, etc.., the primary differentiators in brands of security cameras are durability, support, and country of origin.
 Given that a security camera has a feature set that meets your need, be sure to consider the differentiators mentioned above.